 If you want performance then appraisals need to be far more than that.

 They need to be a constructive, developmental, series of discussions focused on helping people to realize their potential.
 Is it time for performance management and performance appraisal to be re-claimed by managers?
 Re-claimed from the superficial, bureaucratic process it all-too-often resembles?
 To do this performance appraisal will need to be done well, by managers who have developed their knowledge and skills, and who are clear what appraisal should really be about.

 With this in mind we have produced two e-guides on this topic.
 Managing Performance and Potential to provides the essentials of performance management, whilst Conducting a Performance Review is our step-by-step guide to help you manage this critical process.
-Both e-guides are great value and crucial to making performance management work in the workplace.
+Both e-guides are great value and crucial to making performance management work.

 Managing performance is about applying a process but this alone is not enough as we suggest in our article Define Performance Management: Inspire Performance.
 The best way to manage performance is to use the process in such a way that teams and individuals are inspired to take ownership of their own performance.
 To be motivated to perform.

 For more on how to get the best out of the people you manage, have a look at our e-guide: Managing Performance and Potential.
 This guide sets out the key principles of performance management, with useful tools to help you put them into practice.
 Included in the guide you’ll find insights into: